PLC-lang/rusty/book/src/libraries/api_lib_guide.md

 Datatypes are generally convertable to `C` equivalent.
 With the compiler defaulting to 64bit, some sizes were also fixed to 64bit.

-Below is a table of primitive types and how they can be used from `C`
+Below is a table of types and how they can be used from `C`

 | type            | c equivalent | size | comment                                                                             |
 | --------------- | ------------ | ---- | ----------------------------------------------------------                          |